-Safeguarding Statement
+Trustees' Safeguarding Statement

-The Trustees of Frinton Free Church, 'The Free', recognise the importance of its ministry with children and young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.
+The Leadership and Trustees of Frinton Free Church recognise the importance of its ministry with children and young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.
+We are committed to creating and enabling a healthy culture in order to minimise any coercion and control within our church.
+The following statement was agreed by the leadership on: 9/02/2018

-The leadership agreed the following statement on January 13th 2016.
+This place of worship is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.

-The Free is committed to the safeguarding of children and vulnerable adults and ensuring their well being.
 Specifically:

 - We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect. - We believe every child should be valued, safe and happy.
-We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm. - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse. - We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults who have care and support needs and to report any such abuse that we discover or suspect. - We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery and will ensure all our policies and procedures reflect this. - We believe all adults should enjoy and have access to every aspect of the life of The Free unless they pose a risk to the safety of those we serve. - We undertake to exercise proper care in the appointment and selection of all those who will work with children and adults with care and support needs.
+We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm. - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse. - We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults who have care and support needs and to report any such abuse that we discover or suspect. - We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery and will ensure all our policies and procedures reflect this. - We believe all adults should enjoy and have access to every aspect of the life of the place of worship/organisation unless they pose a risk to the safety of those we serve. - We undertake to exercise proper care in the appointment and selection of all those who will work with children and adults with care and support needs. - We believe in the necessity of creating a healthy culture in our church where the value of all people is recognised and challenges are responded to appropriately.